Watchdog bans outsourcing, renting new media content

-China's new media platforms are required to strictly manage their editorial teams and are forbidden from outsourcing, renting or transferring the platforms, China's top media regulator said Tuesday.
+China's new media platforms are required to strictly manage their editorial teams and are forbidden from outsourcing, renting or transferring their editorial business, China's top media regulator said Tuesday.

 "New media platforms affiliated with publishers must abide by the same standards as traditional media, implement the correct orientation of public opinion in every post and procedure, especially on their websites, Sina Weibo and WeChat," the State Administration of Press, Publication, Radio, Film and Television (SAPPRFT) announced on its website.